amijkko/HSE-Solidity-practice/README.md

 # Security Task

 # Task
+deploy securityTask1TokenOverflow.sol contract(for example with 200 initial supply)
-Initially you get N token as totalSupply, you task get as many tokens as you can!
+Initially you get 200 token as initial Balance, you task get as many tokens as you can!